Kristaps Porzingis NBA Preview vs. the Nets

 Nets 2022-23 Defensive Insights

-- Defensively, the Nets gave up 112.5 points per contest last season, eighth in the NBA.
+- The Nets were eighth in the league last season, allowing 112.5 points per game.

-- On the boards, the Nets allowed 45.1 rebounds per contest last season, 27th in the NBA in that category.
+- The Nets were the 27th-ranked squad in the league last year, giving up 45.1 rebounds per game.

-- Looking at assists, the Nets conceded 23.4 per contest last year, ranking them third in the NBA.
+- The Nets allowed 23.4 assists per contest last season (third in the league).

-- The Nets gave up 11.8 made 3-pointers per game last year, seventh in the NBA in that category.
+- Looking at three-point defense, the Nets were seventh in the league last year, giving up 11.8 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!